oneeve8/kobble-data/content/markdown.md

 ***

 # Emojis
-For emojis, use a colon before and after.
+For emojis, use a colon : before and after.

-For example, using a colon before and after each of these like this \:\tada:
+For example, using a colon before and after each of these:

  +1, tada, metal, sparkles